xdv/divvy-dev-portal/content/concepts/payment-system-basics/transaction-basics/transaction-basics.md

 # Transaction Basics

-A _Transaction_ is the only way to modify the XRP Ledger.
+A _Transaction_ is the only way to modify the XDV Ledger.
 Transactions are only final if signed, submitted, and accepted into a validated ledger version following the [consensus process](consensus.html).
 Some ledger rules also generate _[pseudo-transactions](pseudo-transaction-types.html)_, which aren't signed or submitted, but still must be accepted by consensus.
-Transactions that fail are also included in ledgers because they modify balances of XRP to pay for the anti-spam [transaction cost][].
+Transactions that fail are also included in ledgers because they modify balances of XDV to pay for the anti-spam [transaction cost][].

 ### Identifying Transactions